 *Alex takes on clients selectively.

-Fueled by the thrill of reading a new story for the first time, Peter works creatively with clients and the PLM team on marketing, branding initiatives and promotions to get great books into the hands of readers.
-Before joining PLM, he was a story editor at a book-scouting agency working with film clients, and he continues to look for new ways to partner with Hollywood on adaptations and multimedia properties.
-Find him re-watching Studio Ghibli movies, playing board games with friends, or right here to submit a new fiction query—he’s ready to add more authors to his growing client list!
+Fueled by the thrill of reading a new story for the first time, Pete works closely with his clients to develop their manuscript editorially and get great books into the hands of readers.
+Before joining PLM, he was at Floren Shieh Productions, a book-scouting agency working with film clients, and he continues to look for cinematic stories with great hooks.
+He is seeking middle grade, young adult, and adult fiction with fast-paced plots and complex characters.
+Find him re-watching Studio Ghibli movies, playing board games with his friends, or right here to submit a middle grade, young adult or adult fiction query—he’s ready to add more authors to his growing client list!